top of page

 ABOUT GREG

 A native to year-round sunshine, I am originally from South Africa but moved to the UK in 2000.
 I now live in Trowbridge with my wife and children and I run my practice from a comfortable and private therapy room.
 I am a trained trauma specialist and Somatic Experiencing® Practitioner, and hold a Master's degree in Counselling and Psychotherapy Practice as well as a diploma in Integrative Therapeutic Counselling.
-I am the founder of 'Somatic Resilience™', training programme developed to help those on the frontline of social care avoid the significant impact of burnout, compassion fatigue and secondary trauma.
+I am the founder of 'Somatic Resilience™', and The Centre for Somatic Resilience Training Ltd, which offers CPCAB accredited training programmes for therapists as well as workshops developed to help those on the frontline of social care avoid the significant impact of burnout, compassion fatigue and secondary trauma.
 I have published academic research based upon my practice in both the British Journal of Psychotherapy and The International Body Psychotherapy Journal.

 My Approach